 - Transportation infrastructures reduced the size of the world: airports, high-speed railways, motorways etc.

-- Dam is an important source of electric energy and, at the same time, controls the flood risk.
+- Dams are an important source of electric energy and, at the same time, control flood risk.

 PIC attempts to foresee the future world and associating needs of geotechnical engineering.
 For example,